BV and BFV for the H-twisted Poisson sigma model: Naive generalization of AKSZ does not work for the HPSM

-as the BV-action.
+as the BV action.
 Here we assumed, for simplicity, that $H = \rd B$.
-The previous ansatz is reproduced for $\alpha=\beta=1$, but one might still hope that for some other choice of parameters there is some decisive cancellation maybe.
+The previous ansatz is reproduced for $\alpha=\beta=1$, the considerations of \cite{Park} correspond to $\alpha=0$ and $\beta=1$, but one might still hope that for some other choice of parameters there is some decisive cancellation.
 However, a direct calculation yields

 This calculation holds true for \emph{every} choice of the bivector field $\pi$ and the 3-form $H=\rd B$, not necessarily restricted by means of the twisted Poisson condition \eqref{PiPi}---which was used to obtain \eqref{intermediary}, to which it then reduces for the initial choice of constants.